Staff Pose / Dandasana

 - Sit with your legs together and stretched out in front of you.
 If you find it hard to sit with a straight back, sit on a block or folded blanket.
-Place your hands next to the hips on the floor.
+Place your hands next to your hips on the floor.

-- Stay in this position between 5-15 breaths, keep engaging your abdominal muscles to maintain this pose.
+- Stay in this position between 5-15 breaths.
+Keep engaging your abdominal muscles to maintain this pose.

 - Strengthens the quads